MarkHold/FitnessMarker/README.md

 what is the famoust fitness goal among the people using this application, how much does the avarage user weigh and so on.

-Keywords: Java, SQLite, JavaFx, MVC, JUnit.
+Keywords: Java, SQLite, JavaFx, MVC.